jimenezsotoj1/Tableau_Retail_Store_Dashboard_Data_Visualization/README.md

 The csv file contained 10 columns and 123 rows of Data.
 It provides information onthe Sale Order date, Month, Region, City, Category, Product, Quantity, Unit Price, Total Price and Salesperson.

 #### Dashboard Overview:
-The dashboard is divided into several worksheets, each focusing on a specific aspect of the retail store's product performance.
+The dashboard consists of several worksheets, each focusing on a specific aspect of the retail store's performance data.
 The main dashboard includes the following sections:

+* Total Sales: This chart displays the total sales for the selected time frame.
+* Items Sold: This chart displays the total number of items sold for the selected time frame.
+* % Changes in Sales by Month: This chart displays the percentage changes in sales for each month compared to the previous month.
+* Monthly Sale Amounts: This chart displays the total sales amount for each month.
+* Performance by Product: This table displays the performance of each product by category, rank, total sales, and total quantity sold.
+* Performance by Product Type: This chart displays the performance of each product category and its sub-products.
+* Top Sales by City: This chart displays the top sales for each city.

+Interactive Filter Section: The interactive filter section allows users to customize their view of the data by filtering it based on specific criteria such as order date, region, city, product, and salesperson.
+Users can select multiple filter options at once to further refine their analysis and gain deeper insights into the performance of their products and sales teams.
+With the ability to filter the data in real-time, users can quickly identify trends and opportunities for growth, optimize their product offerings, and maximize revenue.

 Link to GitHub Project: **[Retail Store Product Dashboard](https://public.tableau.com/app/profile/jorge.jimenez4382/viz/RetailStoreProductDashboard_16802962618700/Dashboard1?publish=yes)**